Information for Housing developers

 The Council's adopted Core Strategy (Local Plan) Policy 8 requires an element of affordable housing to be provided on eligible sites.
 On sites capable of supporting 15 or more residential units, up to 30% of those units will be sought by negotiation to be delivered as affordable housing, subject to consideration of viability.

 There is a great need for affordable housing in the borough.
-The updated Strategic Housing Market Assessment indicates that over 400 additional affordable units are needed each year, and needed in all areas of the borough.
+The most recent Strategic Housing Market Assessment indicates that 271 additional affordable rented units are needed each year, and needed in all areas of the borough.
+The highest need is for Social Rented properties.

 Information can be found on the Core Strategy page.